KIMM Develops Revolutionary Magnetic Additive Manufacturing Technology for High-Performance Motors

 Innovative Manufacturing for Next-Generation Motors

-The Korea Institute of Machinery & Materials (KIMM) in South Korea has pioneered a magnetic Additive Manufacturing (AM) technology designed to produce high-performance motors without the need for traditional molds.
-This breakthrough offers significant advantages in industries such as robotics, Electric Vehicles (EVs), and mobility solutions, where compact, high-output motors are essential.
-The technology enables the creation of complex motor designs that are lighter, more efficient, and capable of higher performance than those produced by traditional manufacturing methods.
+The Korea Institute of Machinery & Materials (KIMM) has pioneered a magnetic Additive Manufacturing (AM) technology to produce high-performance motors without using traditional molds.
+This breakthrough benefits industries such as robotics, Electric Vehicles (EVs), and mobility solutions, where compact, high-output motors are essential.
+In addition, the technology allows the creation of complex, lightweight, and efficient motors, offering superior performance compared to traditional methods.

-KIMM has specifically applied this magnetic AM technology to develop axial flux motors.
-These motors, known for their efficiency in high-torque applications and space-constrained environments, are particularly suitable for EVs and robotics.
-By using this new technology, KIMM has successfully created a 500W-class motor with a remarkable output density of over 2.0 kW/L, which is significantly higher than conventional motors of similar size.
-This output density demonstrates the potential of AM to revolutionize motor performance in areas where size and power density are crucial, such as in mobility solutions.
+KIMM applied this magnetic AM technology to develop axial flux motors, which are known for their high efficiency in torque-heavy applications and space-constrained environments.
+For example, KIMM created a 500W-class motor with an output density of over 2.0 kW/L, much higher than conventional motors of similar size.
+This achievement demonstrates AM’s potential to revolutionize motor performance, especially in areas where compactness and power density are crucial, such as mobility solutions.

 Collaborative Research for Technological Advancement

-The breakthrough in magnetic AM was made possible by the collaborative efforts of Dr. Taeho Ha’s team at KIMM, Dr. Taehun Kim’s team from the Korea Institute of Materials Science, and Professor Wonho Kim’s team at Gachon University.
-The collaboration focused on overcoming key challenges in motor manufacturing, particularly in the areas of design, materials, and process optimization.
-Together, they have developed a comprehensive solution to enable the production of high-performance motors with superior output capabilities and efficiency.
+This breakthrough resulted from the collaboration between Dr. Taeho Ha’s team at KIMM, Dr. Taehun Kim’s team from the Korea Institute of Materials Science, and Professor Wonho Kim’s team at Gachon University.
+They focused on overcoming key challenges in motor design, materials, and process optimization.
+As a result, they developed a comprehensive solution that enables the production of high-performance motors with better output and efficiency.

 Benefits Over Traditional Manufacturing Methods